Picsearch

 Picsearch was a Swedish company which developed and provided image search services for large websites.
 The image search services developed by Picsearch power several major Internet companies, such as Lycos.
 Other Picsearch customers include regional search portals in Germany, Turkey and an Arabic language portal.
 Customers outside the sphere of search portals included telecoms, entertainment sites, e-commerce, sport websites, yellow pages and communities.
 In January 2022, the official website was changed to declare "We had a great ride.
 R.I.P.
 Picsearch 2000 - 2022" and its usual service pages went dark.

 Picsearch also developed an Online Video Platform under the brand name Screen9 which is used for video communities, vlogging (video blog), video reviews on e-commerce sites, corporate video presentations, news videos and virtual showings on real estate portals.
 Screen9 continues to be in business.
 The video streaming service includes flash player, upload, transcoding, hosting and streaming.
 Some features of the service are flexible quality (bitrate, resolution, codec), user interaction (action buttons, ad support, rating etc.) and branding possibilities (logotype, off-site embedding, player branding, mobile support etc.).

 History

 Picsearch was developed and founded in the year, 1999–2000, at Linköping University by two engineering students Nils Andersson and Robert Risberg, who were working on their Master of Science in Applied Physics and Electrical Engineering.
 Their goal was to improve relevancy, create a larger index, and to introduce family-friendly and spam filtered results.
 The company was launched in 2000, and the first public version of the image search engine was available in September 2001, around the same time that Google launched its services.
 Ditto.com was the first public image search engine.

 Features

-The Picsearch service was slightly more expensive than Google and Yahoo, but according to many of its licensing partners, provides a higher relevance and better family-friendliness.
+The Picsearch service was slightly more expensive than Google and Yahoo, but according to many of its licensing partners, provided a higher relevance and better family-friendliness.